 Magic Quadrant for x86 Server Virtualization Infrastructure

-Roughly two-thirds of x86 server workloads are virtualized, the market is mature and competitive, and enterprises have viable choices.
-More than ever before, enterprises are evaluating the cost-benefits of switching technologies and considering deployment of multiple virtualization infrastructures.
+At least 70% of x86 server workloads are virtualized, the market is mature and competitive, and enterprises have viable choices.
+An increasing number of enterprises are evaluating both the cost benefits of competitive migrations and the benefits of deploying multiple virtualization technologies.

 The x86 server virtualization infrastructure market is defined by organizations that are looking for solutions to virtualize applications from their x86 server hardware or OSs, reducing underutilized server hardware and associated hardware costs, and increasing flexibility in delivering the server capacity that applications need.
 The x86 server virtualization infrastructure market includes all x86-based workloads (that is, application, Web and database servers; hosted virtual desktops [HVDs]; and file, print and security servers) deployed on standard x86-based physical servers.